haekb/nolf1-modernizer/readme.md

  - Jukebox to play some of your favourite in-game tunes
  - Supports the Game of the Year edition

+## Patch 1

+ - Fixed a bug with defusing bombs and activating some switches

 ## Additional Config Commands

 The following are new config commands: